World-Smiths/the-sky-isles/README.md

 ## Dependencies

-* [Scene Packer](https://foundryvtt.com/packages/scene-packer) is used in the module version to unpack the compendiums, provide with folder structure in the Sidebar, and take care of re-linking of Documents.
-* [Wall Height](https://foundryvtt.com/packages/wall-height) allows for a more dynamic experience on the "The Way Up" scene.
+[Wall Height](https://foundryvtt.com/packages/wall-height) allows for a more dynamic experience on the "The Way Up" scene.
 Make sure you know how to [adjust token elevation](https://foundryvtt.com/article/tokens)!

 ## Credits